Soccer Players: How to Peak Your Soccer Performance and Minimize The Risk of Injury

 When you have pushed yourself hard on the soccer field, ice is an important recovery tool.

 Ice – not heat – should always be used during the acute or initial phase of the healing process — which typically lasts 48-72 hours following injury.
-This is the time frame which involves the most swelling and pain.
+This is the time frame that involves the most swelling and pain.

 If applying a regular wet-ice pack, instead of a chemical cold pack, it can be placed directly on the skin for 15-20 minutes or until the numbing sensation kicks in.